jnx86bcn/formjs/README.md

 "run the sql script to create the database and the user table on mysql"

-"gulp to compile and create dist folder"
+"go to the client folder and run gulp to compile and create dist folder"

 "use xamp and put the formjs folder inside X:\xampp\htdocs\formjs"